Travel Vaccines and Advice for Saint Helena

 Be sure to check weather websites or apps for up-to-date information.

-How Safe is Saint Helena?
+How Safe Is Saint Helena?

 Saint Helena is a remote island in the South Atlantic Ocean.
 It is important to be respectful of the local culture and customs while visiting.
 If you plan on hiking or exploring the island, make sure to wear proper shoes and bring a map and plenty of water.